Distributed Proofreaders: 30,000th e-book

-40,000th E-book
+40,000th e-book

 On 10 October 2020, the 40,000th book milestone was celebrated with the completion of a four-volume work, London Labour and the London Poor, by Henry Mayhew.

+50,000th e-book

+On 7 December 2025, the 50,000th book milestone was celebrated with the posting of A Dictionary of the Art of Printing by William Savage.